noris-network/mcs-backup/docs/hooks.md

 # Hooks
-Hooks are triggered in different phases of the backup / restore process.
+Hooks are triggered in different phases of the backup/restore process.
 Scripts are executed in the configured backup root directory, or `/mnt` when not set.

 ## pipe-in